GTFoster/Fruglink/README.md

 │   ├── ├── fullNetPredictSummary.csv Model predictions of all 7 models averaged over 100 iterations trained on and predicting all potential interactions.
 │   ├── DataSources.
 Data products used to perform this analyses.
 Citations found below.
 │   ├── Old Stuff.
 The ether.
 Ive worked on this project for a while, and am not great at using git branches for alternate ideas or directions.
 This is the idea graveyard.
+├── Figures Figures as seen in the manuscript
 ```

 ## Data Citations:
+@bello2017
+@jetz2012
+@maitner2018bien